Thank you for your support of

 A Gentle Moment Precious’ aunt braids the girl’s hair outside of their home.
 Tender moments like these were rare before Precious was taken in by her aunt and uncle.

-A Family for Precious While Precious (far right, held by her aunt) was once alone and neglected, she now fills in a happy home with her uncle, aunt and cousins.
+A Family for Precious While Precious (far right, held by her aunt) was once alone and neglected, she now lives in a happy home with her uncle, aunt and cousins.

 Providing for the Family Compassion helped provide Precious’ uncle, Conrad, with the tools and training to plant a vegetable garden at the family’s home.